 BUREN can assist you with any question regarding the obligations imposed by the bill.
 Among others, we can assist you with the UBO identification process, with filing UBO-information (or amending registered UBO-information) and also requesting restricted access to the UBO-information due to security/privacy reasons.
 Please get in touch with one of the advisers of our Private Clients & UBO register Desk.

-Earlier this year, we informed you about the envisaged introduction of an ultimate beneficial owner (“UBO”)
+Last year, on February 7th and April 25th, we informed you about the envisaged introduction of an ultimate beneficial owner (“UBO”) register